 Outline: * Current situation in OSF * Problem statement * Working towards standardizing how to handle silicon code in OSF * One path towards more open-source in firmware * Case Study: FSP-S Reduction in coreboot * Outlook

 “u-BMC, the long road to become production grade”

 This talk will give an update of the current state of u-BMC and showcase its capabilities.
 The new project layout will be explained, how it came to be and what the road-map for the future is.
 In addition a few shortcomings of rivaling BMC stacks are shown and how u-BMC intends to overcome these.
 Emphasis will be put on the fact that this is still a greenfield solution that does not (yet) cater to industry standards like redfish or swordfish.
-This talk will be accompanied by a small live showcase of the system running on actual hardware.

 “User-friendly Lightweight TPM Remote Attestation over Bluetooth”

 During the boot of a PC, it is now common to have each stage store measurements of the next one into a TPM, in order to keep a tamper-proof log of the boot chain.
 Those measurements are then leveraged to seal secrets, eg. a disk encryption key, or to report the state of the device to a remote server in cryptographically secure way, using a procedure known as remote attestation.